gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 * `--yes, -y` - Deploy without asking for confirmation.
 * `--failFast, -f` - Throw an error if something goes wrong and exit with a return code != 0.
 * `--testMode, -tm` - Shows the results of CRUD operations that would be done in a real deployment to help you make an informed decision.
 * `--archive-path, -ap` - The path to the archive that should be deployed.
 If provided, the archive will be used instead of creating a new one from the dist folder.
+* `--verbose, -vb` - Enable verbose logging (default: `false`).
+* `--strict-ssl, -ss` - If set to `false`, the task will not validate the SSL certificate of the target system.
+This is useful for development purposes but should not be used in production environments (default: `true`).

 ## [FAQ](#faq)